ksimes/Domotics/README.md

 This is an early cut of this project.
 Started on 3rd July 2016.
 Revised for Angular2/4 on July 2017.

-To Build final
+To Build for deployment
 ==============

-`ng build --prod`

-Copy everything from `dist` folder to your `public` folder under `resources`
+Open a bash command window and run:

 `mvn package`

+will produce a integrated jar which contains both the web front end in production mode and the Java back end, including the endpoint for recieving sensor values from sensor stations.

-To run
+To run locally
 ======

-Open a command window and run:
+Open a bash command window and run:

 `ng serve`